 Vegan Chocolate Peanut Butter Bars made with just 5 ingredients, gluten-free, oil-free and SO delicious!
-The perfect vegan chocolate snack.
+The perfect vegan no-bake chocolate snack.

 You may know by now that I LOVE peanut butter, so I’m very happy to share this recipe with you today.
 If you have been looking for a quick, easy-to-make, gluten-free, no-bake, delicious and quite healthy dessert, then definitely give these vegan chocolate peanut butter bars a try.